-This southern-style fried pork chops recipe is a tasty one for sure.
-Loaded with flavor using 5 different seasonings – table salt, black pepper, garlic powder, cayenne pepper, and creole seasoning.
-Serve up some mashed potatoes too and it’s a win with the whole family.
+This southern fried pork chops recipe is a tasty one for sure.
+It is loaded with flavor using 5 different seasonings in the flour – table salt, black pepper, garlic powder, cayenne pepper, and creole seasoning.
+Serve up some mashed potatoes and green beans too and it becomes a delicious meal for the entire family.

-And… this fried pork chops recipe includes a delicious gravy made with the drippings from the pork chops.
+This fried pork chops recipe also includes a delicious country pan gravy made with the drippings from the pork chops.
 Yum!

 Fried Pork Chops

 - 3 pounds (about 12) thin-cut boneless pork chops (or bone-in pork chops if you prefer)

 - 2 eggs